-The EPA has considered the details of the proposal and has identified the information it requires to issue its general terms of approval in Attachment A. In summary, the EPA's key information requirements for the proposal include:
+The EPA has considered the details of the proposal and has identified the information it requires to assess the application.
+These are provided in Attachment A. In summary, the EPA's key information requirements for the proposal include an assessment of: